eWaterCycle/projects/book/intro.md

 This makes it possible for researchers to quickly run an experiment without the hassle of installing a model or creating suitable input data.
 To learn more about the system setup, read our [System setup](https://ewatercycle.readthedocs.io/en/latest/system_setup.html) page.

+## Getting started

+If you want to use eWaterCycle for your own research, please reach out to the team via our GitHub page.
+Once you have an account look at the [getting-started](https://www.ewatercycle.org/getting-started/main/intro.html) page to get started.